Medical Assistant Jobs at University of Rochester with Visa Sponsorship

 Which visa types does University of Rochester commonly use for Medical Assistant roles?

-University of Rochester sponsors across several visa categories for healthcare roles, including H-1B, E-3 for Australian citizens, TN for Canadian and Mexican nationals, J-1 for exchange-based placements, and F-1 OPT or CPT for students in eligible programs.
+University of Rochester sponsors across several visa categories for healthcare roles, including H-1B, E-3 visa for Australian citizens, TN visa for Canadian and Mexican nationals, J-1 visa for exchange-based placements, and F-1 OPT or CPT for students in eligible programs.
 Candidates pursuing permanent residency may also be considered for EB-2 or EB-3 sponsorship, subject to the DOL PERM process.

 What qualifications does University of Rochester look for in Medical Assistant candidates?